-Because JCS-Cedar Cove is an independent study program, parental involvement is welcome and very much needed.
-Parents and students participate in Project Week.
-We have multiple field trips throughout the year which parents can participate in.
-Parents are an integral part of our School Site Council and Parent Teacher Organization which hold regularly scheduled meetings that can be found on our website.
-Other examples of involvement include participation in the daily/weekly teaching of their children, opportunities to serve on the Board, monthly meetings with an educational facilitator.
-In addition, parents are invited to participate in professional development programs, workshops and support groups offered by the school.
-Communication mechanisms include meetings with facilitators; parent surveys; e-mail; Zoom; Canvas; ParentSquare and the JCS-Inc web site.
+In addition to instructional involvement, JCS-Cedar Cove offers multiple field trips throughout the year which parents can chaperone and participate in.
+Within the Academy program, parents can also volunteer in their child's classroom to support the learning of a group and/or provide enrichment such as art, music, Spanish, and other extracurriculars.
+Regarding school decision-making, parents are equal partners in developing the vision and plans for the school.
+Parents are seen as problem-solvers who can help address challenges.
+Parent voice and input are integral parts of our School Site Council and Parent Teacher Organization which hold regularly scheduled meetings that can be found on our website.
+Other examples of involvement include opportunities to serve on the JCS Board.
+In addition, parents are invited to participate in professional development programs, workshops, and support groups offered by the school.
+Communication is active and personal and some mechanisms include face-to-face meetings with facilitators, personal phone calls home, and direct text messaging.
+Parent surveys, e-mail, Zoom meetings, Canvas for assignment monitoring, ParentSquare, and the JCS-Inc website are also important forms of one and two-way communication.